 BarCamp @ ESCAIDE

-- BarCamp offers ESCAIDE participants a new opportunity to network and exchange ideas.
+The BarCamp @ ESCAIDE is a great opportunity to network and exchange ideas.

 How does it work?

-- On the day of the event members of the audience propose topics / volunteer to speak briefly about their ideas, puzzling findings, methodological challenges, etc.
+- ESCAIDE participants can propose topics, volunteer to speak briefly about your ideas, puzzling findings, methodological hiccups, data challenges, etc.

 How to propose a topic?

 - Attendees propose topics in the opening days of the conference through the online platform.

 - Keep an eye on the ESCAIDE website, the online platform and social media in the lead up to the event for info on how to submit and vote for topics.

 - Have a look at the other topics proposed to avoid duplications.